By Meghan Yuri Young

 NC: I hope so!
 I’m the artistic director at Luminato, which means I lead the programming team.
 But, I don’t work by myself.
 I work really closely with the production team.
 We sort the projects that come to us.
 We respond to the projects that land on our doorstep.
 We make up projects.

 I basically work with a team to come up with a shape for the various things we want to accomplish.
 Part of that is recognizing artists that you want to work with and giving them a platform.

 “Luminato provokes conversation and creates community.
 It gives artists a platform for their stories, their voices, their issues — artists who haven’t had this traditional place at the table.”

 MYY: You’re tying it all together to tell a story, in a way.
-Is there a theme for the 2022 Luminato Festival?
+Was there a theme for the 2022 Luminato Festival?